cjmochrie/Flask-Demo/readme.md

 - Development
     - The default configuration.
 Uses the development database and pretty printed JSON by default.
-    - To enable minified json set the environment variable MINIFY_JAVASCRIPT=true.
+    - To enable minified json set the environment variable MINIFY_JSON=true.
 - Testing
     - Used when testing by default.
 Uses a testing database that has all tables dropped after every test.
 - Production